Will the Spurs cover the spread vs. the Clippers? Promo Codes, Betting Trends, Records ATS

 Spurs Betting Records & Stats

-- San Antonio has played eight games this season that have gone over 230.5 combined points scored.
+- San Antonio's games this season have had a combined scoring total higher than 231.5 points in six of 14 outings.

-- San Antonio's matchups this season have a 235.3-point average over/under, 4.8 more points than this game's total.
+- San Antonio has a 234.4-point average over/under in its contests this season, 2.9 more points than this game's point total.

-- So far this year, San Antonio has compiled a 4-9-0 record against the spread.
+- San Antonio has a 4-10-0 record against the spread this year.

-- San Antonio has a record of 1-1 when it is set as the underdog by +300 or more by bookmakers this season.
+- San Antonio has a record of 1-4 when it is set as the underdog by +290 or more by oddsmakers this season.

-- Sportsbooks have implied with the moneyline set for this matchup that San Antonio has a 25% chance of pulling out a win.
+- San Antonio has an implied victory probability of 25.6% according to the moneyline set for this matchup.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!